 Stratford Shakespeare Festival

 Our friends at Stratford in Ontario are HD streaming 12 Shakespeare plays for free on CBC Gem.
-All 12 plays are available for viewing anytime, however there are a few ads.
+All 12 plays are available for viewing anytime.
 If you’d prefer to skip the ads or want to join in on a preshow and live viewing party, they will also be releasing one film every Thursday to their YouTube channel for free for a limited time here.
 (YouTube viewing schedule below)

 WHAT: Stratford Presents—The Taming of the Shrew, The Tempest, King Lear, Hamlet, Antony & Cleopatra, King John, The Adventures of Pericles, Macbeth, Love’s Labour’s Lost, Romeo & Juliet, Timon of Athens and Coriolanus.

 PBS has made a variety of Great Performances available online for free, including Rupert Goold’s Macbeth starring Sir Patrick Stewart and Kate Fleetwood.

 ABOUT: Following a London West End run in December 2007, a sold-out limited engagement at the Brooklyn Academy of Music in March 2008, and a subsequent eight-week run on Broadway, director Rupert Goold’s gripping stage production of Shakepeare’s Macbeth was filmed for television at the end of 2009.
 Patrick Stewart in his triumphant, Tony-nominated performance as the ambitious general, and Tony-nominated Kate Fleetwood as his coldly scheming wife.
 On March 31, 2011, this Macbeth production was the proud recipient of a George Foster Peabody Award.